randomtruffles/Dominion_League/_posts/2026-06-06-season-76-newsletter.md

 **League Table Setting**

-When creating a table, there is now a selection called "League Match" that should be selected for playing your matches - try to make this a habit: in future seasons, we may not count games played without this setting enabled.
-See it's location in the table setup screen below:
+When creating a table, there is now a selection called "League Match" that should be selected for playing your matches.
+Try to make selecting this button a habit - in future seasons, we may not count games played without this setting enabled.
+See its location in the table setup screen below:

 <img src="/img/faq/LeagueMatchButton.png" height="400">